8balloon/eigenstate/README.md

 #### Effects

 Functions returned from methods are called "effects", and are executed after the view component of your application has completely updated.
-They are meant for kicking off imperative side effects, like a non-React animation or (in the worst case) imperative DOM mutations.
-They should be used as sparingly as possible.
-Do not get them mixed up with impure methods; effects have nothing to do with asynchronous code (callbacks).
+Use sparingly.

 ## Advanced Example